 Days Inventory Outstanding (DIO) are an important metric for chipmakers, as it reflects the capital intensity of the business and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise the company may have to downsize production.

-This quarter, Intel’s inventory days came in at 114, 13 days above the five year average, suggesting that despite the recent decrease the inventory levels are still higher than what we used to see in the past.
+This quarter, Intel’s inventory days came in at 133, 30 days above the five year average, suggesting that that inventory has grown to higher levels than what we used to see in the past.

-Intel's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 36.4% in Q2, down 20.6 percentage points year on year.
+Intel's gross profit margin, how much the company gets to keep after paying the costs of manufacturing its products, came in at 42.6% in Q3, down 13.4 percentage points year on year.

-Despite declining over the past year, Intel still retains reasonably high gross margins, averaging 49.1%, pointing to a still solid competitive offering, good cost controls, and a lack of significant pricing pressure.
+Despite declining over the past year, Intel still retains industry average gross margins, averaging 45.7%, pointing to a good competitive offering, decent cost controls, and only modest pricing pressure.

-Intel reported an operating margin of 9.24% in Q2, down 20.6 percentage points year on year.
+Intel reported an operating margin of 10.7% in Q3, down 16.3 percentage points year on year.
 Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.

-Operating margins have been trending down over the last year, averaging 21%.
-However, Intel's margins are still above average for semiconductor companies, driven by an efficient cost structure.
+Operating margins have been trending down over the last year, averaging 16.9%.
+However, Intel's margins are inline with the semiconductor industry's norm, as it continues to appropriately manage its operating expenses.

 Earnings, Cash & Competitive Moat

 Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Intel's free cash flow came in at -$6.39 billion in Q2, down 224% year on year.
+Intel's free cash flow came in at -$6.31 billion in Q3, down 207% year on year.

-A highlight was Intel’s improvement of their inventory levels this quarter.
+We were impressed by how strongly Intel outperformed analysts’ EPS expectations this quarter.
 That feature of these results really stood out as a positive.
-On the other hand, it was unfortunate to see that Intel's revenue guidance for the full year missed analyst's expectations.
+On the other hand, it was unfortunate to see that Intel's revenue guidance for the full year missed analysts' expectations and that inventory levels increased.
 Overall, it seems to us that this was a complicated quarter for Intel.
-The company currently trades at $28.4 per share.
+The company is up 1.41% on the results and currently trades at $26.59 per share.

 Is Now The Time?

 When considering Intel, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who is making the lives of others easier through technology, but in the case of Intel we will be cheering from the sidelines.
 Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
-And while its high return on invested capital suggests it is well run and in a strong position for profit growth, unfortunately cash burn raises the question of whether it can sustainably maintain its growth.
+And while its high return on invested capital suggests it is well run and in a strong position for profit growth, unfortunately growth is coming at a cost of significant cash burn.

-Intel's price to earnings ratio based on the next twelve months is 11.8x.
-While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.
+Intel's price to earnings ratio based on the next twelve months is 10.8x.
+While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds from the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.